 Solar power systems: what types are available?

 Solar power systems always include photovoltaic panels, wiring, and inverters, but there are variations to exactly how your system can be set up to provide clean, inexpensive energy.
 There are three main types of solar power systems for your property: grid-tied systems, grid-tied systems with energy storage, and off-grid systems.
-Each type of solar installation has its own unique benefits and best-use cases.
+Each type of solar panel installation has its own unique benefits and best-use cases.

 For most property owners, a grid-tied system will be the most cost-effective and feasible option, but a grid-tied system paired with energy storage is also a prudent choice.
 As the cost of solar batteries continues to fall, systems with energy storage will become even more cost-effective and appealing.